enriqueescobar-askida/Kinito.Scrum/MasterEssentials/README.md

 ## n Development Team != PO & != SM but Devs, QAs, PMs, managers

 Decides the PBIs to do.

-Self oganized
+Self oganized.

-Defines what to accomplish and picks the PBIs to do in a sprint, not the PO not theSM
+Defines what to accomplish and picks the PBIs to do in a sprint, not the PO not the SM.

 # Five Scrum Events or time boxes as 5E